 - Shared Counts – A social media sharing plugin that won’t slow your site down and is spam compliant for many different global laws.

-- All in One SEO Pack – Improve your WordPress SEO and get more traffic from Google.
+- All in One SEO – Improve your WordPress SEO and get more traffic from search engines like Google.

 - MonsterInsights – Track your website analytics and visitor stats.

 - UpdraftPlus – Free WordPress backup, a vital maintenance task most people forget.